electricbookworks/ebw-training/must-have-tech-skills/text/04-version-control.md

 Here are the most common Git commands, and what they do.
 If you're using Git from the command line, you'd type these in while in the project folder.

+- `git status`: the current state of the repository.
+Use this often!
 - `git init`: starts Git tracking the contents of the folder, by creating a `.git` folder inside it.
 You do this once per project.
 - `git add`: tell Git to start tracking a new file, as in `git add chapter1.md`.
 - `git commit`: take a snapshot of the project.